botwiki/botwiki.org/content/tutorials/twitterbots.md

 - you can remove the phone number from your account and associate it with a new one
 - you can sign up for [Google Voice](https://www.google.com/voice) ([Skype](http://www.skype.com/) number won't work, because Skype doesn't let you receive text messages, which you will need to verify your phone number)

-And once you have one account verified, you can also host all your bots under the same app.
+And once you have one account verified, you can also host all your bots under the same account.

 ### [¶](#beginner-tutorials){.pilcrow} Beginner tutorials {#beginner-tutorials}